Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 4.1Description of the data¶

-4.2Data pre-processing¶
+4.2Data preprocessing¶

-To refine our dataset, we calculated the Pearson correlation between attributes using the function in RStudio Desktop 4.3.2.
-Features exhibiting strong correlations with each other (threshold > 0.90) were removed to avoid repetition and guarantees attribute independence.
+We calculated the Pearson correlation () between variables using the function in RStudio Desktop 4.3.2.
+Variables (numerical) exhibiting strong correlations with each other (threshold > 0.90) were removed to avoid repetition and guarantee variable independence.
 We considered the threshold of > 0.90 to be an adequate compromise between preserving properties for our analyses and eliminating the repetition of information in our data.
 Since we have three missing data for O2 concentration (mg/L), we have used the "pairwise.complete.obs method".
 This method calculates the Pearson correlation matrix using all accessible pairs of observations, even if some data are missing.
-Using the above threshold, three attributes were discarded: latitude (DD) (Lat_start_end: ), longitude (DD) (Long_start_end: ), and depth (m) (Depth_start_end: ) at the end of sampling.
-The formula (equation 2) and code (Program 2) used to calculate the Pearson correlation coefficient between our final numerical attributes are shown below:
+Using the above threshold, four variables were discarded: latitude (DD) at the start of sampling (Lat_start_end: ), longitude (DD) at the end of sampling (Long_start_end: ), depth (m) at the end of sampling (Depth_start_end: ) and wind direction at the start of sampling (WindD_start_end: ).
+The decision to remove these variables was based on their variance () value: and ; and ; and ; and .
+The formula (see Equation 2) and code (Program 2) used to calculate the Pearson correlation coefficient between our final numerical variables are shown below:

-4.3Selected attributes in the IceAGE database¶
+4.3Selected variables in the IceAGE database¶

-4.3.1Geographic data¶
+4.3.1Spatial data¶

-The latitude (Figure 2a) and longitude (Figure 2b) at the start of sampling, both in decimal degrees (DD), as they are intimately linked to the environmental gradients and historical mechanisms modeling genetic heterogeneity Gaither & Rocha, 2013.
+The latitude at the end of sampling (see Figure 3a) and longitude at the start of sampling (see Figure 3b), both in decimal degrees (DD), as they are intimately linked to the environmental gradients and historical mechanisms modeling genetic heterogeneity Gaither & Rocha, 2013.

 4.3.2Environmental data¶